Enesco, Georges

 In 1923 he debuted as a conductor in New York City and in 1935 he conducted his pupil Yehudi Menuhin in Paris.
 He conducted the New York Philharmonic in 1937-1938.
 In 1939 he married Maria Rossetti (also known as Princess Cantacuzino), who was a friend of Marie, the future queen of Romania.

-In his work his Romanian roots were always there, although he lived in France for the rest of his life, no longer visiting Romania after the Second World War.
-Among his best known works were two Romanian Rhapsodies (1901-1902) and his opera "Oedipe" (1936).
+In his work his Romanian roots were always there, although he lived in France for the rest of his life and he no longer visited Romania after the Second World War.
+His best known works include two Romanian Rhapsodies (1901-1902) and his opera "Oedipe" (1936).

 Related persons